Alvin Francis Poussaint: Biography

 In the 1980s, Poussaint became very well known for his work as a media consultant on scripts and storylines for many black sitcoms, such as The Cosby Show and A Different World.
 He became close friends with Bill Cosby to ensure that the show promoted a positive healthy and realistic image of black families.
-In this role he had, Poussaint addressed negative racial stereotypes in the media.

 The entertainment industrial complex was not the only sector that called for Poussaint and his skills.
-The FBI, the White House and the Department of Health all summoned him for counsel.
+The FBI, the White House, and the Department of Health all summoned him for counsel.
 He continued his interest in media and founded the Media Center of the Judge Baker's Children's Center in 1994.
 In addition, Poussaint was the co-executive producer of Willoughby's Wonders.
-The children's show won a New England Emmy Award in 1997 and was praised for showing an urban soccer team that showed skills that children should exhibit, such as teamwork and inclusion.
+The children's show won a New England Emmy Award in 1997 and was praised for portraying an urban soccer team that showed skills that children should exhibit, such as teamwork and inclusion.

+Poussaint continued to work at Harvard Medical School and conducting research.
+On multiple occasions, he was awarded for his contributions to psychology and a multitude of disciplines.
+In 2000 he cofounded the Campaign for a Commercial-Free Childhood with Susan Linn.

+Poussaint died at his Chestnut Hill, Massachusetts home on February 24, 2025, at the age of 90.

+Personal life

+In 1973, Poussaint married his first wife, Anne Ashmore.
+They had one son together.
+Their marriage lasted until 1988.
 During this highlight of his career, Poussaint married Tina Young, and the two had a daughter in 1999.
-Poussaint continues to work at Harvard Medical School and continues his research.
-On multiple occasions he has been heavily awarded for his contributions to psychology and a multitude of disciplines.

-Work interest
+Thought

-Alvin F. Poussaint is well known in psychology regarding race relations.
-Much of his work deconstructs theories of race models by white psychologist previously in the field.
+Alvin F. Poussaint was well known in psychology regarding race relations.
+Much of his work deconstructs theories of race models by white psychologists previously in the field.
 Through his research he addresses blatant and subtle forms of racism.
-This is why Poussaint insist that blacks instill self-esteem and black pride into children growing up in this society.
+This was why Poussaint insisted that blacks instill self-esteem and black pride into children growing up in this society.
 In his controversial book, Why Blacks Kill Blacks, he turns the theory of racial self-hatred on its head.
 He developed his "aggression-rage" theory to show the psychological issues that may plague African Americans.
 In his book he states, " [The theory of racial self-hatred] allows whites to feel that [blacks] are psychologically deranged while [whites are] posing as models of mental health.
 In fact, it must be whites who are insecure and filled with self-hatred, since they are the ones who need to oppress blacks in order to cope with life."
-Another interest of Poussaint is media consulting.
-He wants to use media to construct positive role models for children.
+Another interest of Poussaint was media consulting, using media to construct positive role models for children.